kamrik/IntroText/labs/lab_03.md

  `https://github.com/f25gbc/comp1238-lab3-username`

 ## Complete the assignment in your new repository
-- In your new repository edit the `README.md` file by clicking the edit button (looks like a pencil).
+- In your new repository, edit the `README.md` file by clicking the edit button (looks like a pencil).
 - When editing a Markdown file on GitHub you can alternate between the raw `Edit` and `Preview` views using the buttons on the upper left side.
 - When you save (commit) this file, an auto-grading script will run.
 Results can be seen under **Actions** tab - see screenshots in the [autograder instructions](autograder_instructions.md).
-- If you don't know what the autograder expects, find it out experimentally - save and see the output, it usually comes with hints.
+- If you don't know what the autograder expects, find out experimentally - save and see the output, it usually comes with hints.
 - The autograder is dumb, it may complain if it gets a section named "Image" when it expects "Images" (plural), just check the output and change your phrasing accordingly, it's an iterative process.
-- Parts phrased as questions, as opposed to instructions, are for you to think, the autograder won't be looking for those answers.
+- Parts phrased as questions, as opposed to instructions, are for you to think about; the autograder won't be looking for those answers.

 ### Useful references
 - [How to edit a file and check for results](https://github.com/kamrik/IntroText/blob/main/labs/autograder_instructions.md)